Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 departure_count(t)

-Get cumulative vehicle count of departure from this link on time t
+Get cumulative vehicle count of departure from this link on time t.

 in_out_flow_constraint()